coderefinery/installation/_linux/03-python.md

 $ virtualenv -p python2.7 venv
 ```

-(replacing `python2.7` with the correct name of your python2.7 if necessary)
+(replacing `python2.7` with the correct name of your preferred Python version if necessary)
-and then type
+and then type:

 ```shell
 $ source venv/bin/activate